 Apart from royal monuments, the Travancore Heritage Tourism Project will also include places of historical significance such as the Arattu Mandapam, an ancient stone structure at Shanghumugham beach, vintage institutional buildings in Thiruvananthapuram such as the State Central Library and Ayyankali Hall; Anjengo Fort, a former trade settlement of the East India Company; and the 16th-century St Thomas Fort built by the Portuguese at Kollam.
 “Travancore, with its iconic Kovalam beach and Varkala beach, has always been a great attraction among tourists.
 The Travancore Heritage Tourism Project, when completed, will enhance this appeal in the coming years,” the state tourism spokesperson tells us.

-For those who are still hesitant to travel, Kerala tourism has organised a virtual tour of popular destinations in the state.
+For those who are still hesitant to travel, Kerala tourism has organized a virtual tour of popular destinations in the state.
 The initiative, which runs till June, will showcase different facets of the state such as its idyllic backwaters, rural life and local art and culture each month via photographs and videos.
-Armchair travellers can also vote on their favourite destination to be eligible for a monthly lucky draw, the winner of which can avail a four-night stay courtesy Kerala Tourism.
+Armchair travellers can also vote on their favorite destination to be eligible for a monthly lucky draw, the winner of which can avail a four-night stay courtesy Kerala Tourism.